putteneersjoris/annelotte-website/README.md

 <ul>
 <li>Please ensure that you are logged in to GitHub.</li>
 <li>Go to the content directory <a href="https://github.com/AnnelotteLammertse/annelottelammertse/tree/main/src/content"> https://github.com/AnnelotteLammertse/annelottelammertse/tree/main/src/content</a>.</li>
-<li>You can remove a project by simply dragging and dropping your project folder into GitHub, or by navigating to 'Add file' > 'remove files'.</li>
+<li>You can remove a project by following the following video.</li>
 <li><img src="./example/vid2" alt="remove Project"></li>
 <li>You have successfully removeed a project.
 You can preview updates in 'Incognito mode' in your browser.
 Keep in mind that your browser caches content, so updates may be delayed for some time.</li>
 </ul>